 Basically, you want to express that it’s a product for the rich and well off.
 It’s a fine good, not a discount product.
 For example, let’s say you’re selling luxury chocolate.
 You can say it’s a limited edition Swiss chocolate bar made by a celebrity chocolatier.
 It’s covered with 24 karat gold.
 The wooden packaging it comes in was created by a local artist.
 And only 1,000 of these bars will ever be made.
 Oh, and the price starts at $1,000 per bar.

 That’s the gist of it anyway.

 But what about the difference between brands like Dior and Louis Vuitton?

 In a situation like this, it gets a little more complicated.
 That’s because luxury branding doesn’t really allow for “superiority” claims.
 However, that doesn’t mean you can’t claim to be different.
 For example, there’s a big difference between English suits and Italian suits.
 At least, it’s a big difference for the customer.

 With that said, that comes later.

-The first part of learning how to build a luxury brand like Gucci is that using luxury brand to looking and sounding like one matters.
+The first part of learning how to create a luxury brand like Gucci is that using luxury brand to looking and sounding like one matters.

 So with that said, let’s look into how to name your new luxury brand.